Jarmill/error_in_variables/README.md

 dual method for superstability, greatly reduce the complexity, works for 2nd order system

-section 7 in B
+section 7 in B, test_Dual_SS_all_noise.m

-test_Dual_SS_all_noise.m                dual method considering all type of noises (dx, du, w), this covers test_Dual_SS.m
+dual method considering all type of noises (dx, du, w), this covers test_Dual_SS.m

-Algorithm 5,6,7 in B
+Algorithm 5,6,7 in B, test_Dual_QS.m

-test_Dual_QS.m                          dual method for quadratic stability, worst case H2 works while Hinf currently has bug
+dual method for quadratic stability, worst case H2 works while Hinf currently has bug

-Algorithm 5,6,7 + section 7 in B
+Algorithm 5,6,7 + section 7 in B, test_Dual_QS_all_noise.m

-test_Dual_QS_all_noise.m                dual method considering all type of noises (dx, du, w), this covers test_Dual_QS.m
+dual method considering all type of noises (dx, du, w), this covers test_Dual_QS.m

-complexity.m                            computes the number of constraints and variables Dual_SS_manual.m                        manually defines the multiplication in the coefficients, it is much faster than Dual_SS.m while
+complexity.m                            computes the number of constraints and variables

+Dual_SS_manual.m                        manually defines the multiplication in the coefficients, it is much faster than Dual_SS.m while
 					currently only supports SS